 The Designated Safeguarding Lead (DSL) who has overall responsibility for child protection practice in school, including Early Years, is the Headmistress, Mrs Louise Lawrance.
 The Deputy Safeguarding Lead is the Deputy Head, Mrs Leah Harrington and the Director of Studies, Mrs Gill Copping.
 The DSL and DDSLs (Deputy Designated Safeguarding Leads) are responsible for liaising with local statutory children's agencies as appropriate.

-The DSL and DDSLs may both be contacted on the Granville School main number 01732 453039 or by email head@granvilleschool.org or harringtonl@granvilleschool.org or coppingg@granvilleschool.org
+The DSL and DDSLs may both be contacted on the Granville School main number 01732 453039 or by email head@granvilleschool.org or

-The Designated Safeguarding Governor is Mrs Louise McCabe-Arnold.
+The Designated Safeguarding Governor is Mrs Louise McCabe-Arnold